parallel-finance/Open-Grants-Program/applications/Parallel.md

 ### Team's experience
+* Yubo Ruan:
+* Zhou Yang:
+* **Remi Gai**: Remi is a software engineer with a background in product management, entrepreneurship and venture capital, and currently works at Microsoft.
+Previously, Remi worked as an early stage investor at 8 Decimal Capital, a crypto/blockchain focused fund, and was the co-founder and Product Lead of a blockchain development firm, Bitsystems, based in Cambridge, Massachusetts.
+* Li Pai:
+* Cheng Jiang:
+* Hai Yi:

 Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting code commits made by team members in past projects.
 For research-related grants, references to past publications and projects in a related domain are helpful.
 If anyone on your team has applied for a grant at the Web3 Foundation previously, please list the name of the project and legal entity here.

 ### Team Code Repos